 - In the bowl of a food processor, add almonds and pulse until they are finely chopped (be careful not to pulse too long or they will start to turn into a paste).

-- Add dates, coconut, cocoa powder and vanilla extract.
+Add dates, coconut, cocoa powder, vanilla extract and protein powder (if using).
 Continue to pulse the mixture for about 2-3 minutes (scraping down the sides of the bowl as needed) or until the mixture easily holds together and sticks to the bowl.

 - Using a measuring spoon, scoop out 1/2 tablespoon of mixture.
 Roll into a ball and flatten.